johnstarr-ling/gris-toolkit/README.md

 ## Citation: <a name="citation"></a> | [back to top](#toc)
 If you use GRIS, please use the following citation:
 ```
 Starr, J.R., Winship, A, & van Schijndel, M. (2025).
 Generating Representations in Space with GRIS.
+Proceedings of the 47th Annual Conference of the Cognitive Science Society.
 ```